dashingsoft/pyarmor/docs/reference/environments.rst

    ===================  =====  =========  =========  ==========  ======  =======  ==============
    Python Version        2.7    3.0~3.4    3.5~3.6    3.7~3.10    3.11    3.12+   Remark
    ===================  =====  =========  =========  ==========  ======  =======  ==============
-   pyarmor 8 RFT Mode     N        N          N          Y         Y        Nx    [#]_ pyarmor 8 BCC Mode     N        N          N          Y         Y        Nx pyarmor 8 others       N        N          N          Y         Y        Nx pyarmor-7              Y        Y          Y          Y         N        N
+   pyarmor 8 RFT Mode    No       No         No          Y         Y       N/y      [#]_ pyarmor 8 BCC Mode    No       No         No          Y         Y       N/y pyarmor 8 others      No       No         No          Y         Y       N/y pyarmor-7             Y        Y          Y           Y         No      No
    ===================  =====  =========  =========  ==========  ======  =======  ==============

 Supported platforms